huzefazaheer/khariansportsfest/README.md

 ## Updating

-All templates for pages should be commited to page-templates
+All templates for pages should be commited to public